iXedium/satisfactory-playground/REFACTORING.md

 ## Integration Testing

 - The RefactoredDependencyTester component successfully integrates all smaller components
+- Further refactored the component into FactoryPlannerLayout, PlannerContent, and TreeViewContainer to improve modularity
 - App.tsx has been updated to use the new RefactoredDependencyTester component
 - All TypeScript errors were resolved in the process of integration
 - The build completes successfully with no errors